 - May lend to you even if High street lenders do not

 - Might need to be an existing member and have some savings with the Union.

 - May be slower to obtain credit

-This is the most awkward option out of the lot, yet may be the most cost effective as often this will be an interest free loan.
+This is the most awkward option out of the lot, yet may be the most cost-effective as often this will be an interest-free loan.

 But if you are brave enough and fortunate enough to have family or friends willing or able to help, it’s a great option.
-You will pay little or no fees, and you may be able to agree a repayment plan that suits you.
+You will pay little or no fees, and you may be able to agree to a repayment plan that suits you.

 Borrowing from Friends/Family Pros and Cons